Narisa Chakrabongse

-Narisa Chakrabongse is a writer, publisher, and environmental activist.
-The only daughter of Prince Chula Chakrabongse, and the only granddaughter of Prince Chakrabongse and his Ukrainian wife Katerina Desnitskaya, a great-granddaughter of the Siamese King Rama V the Great.
+Narisa Chakrabongse (born 2 August 1956) is a writer, publisher, and environmental activist.
+The only daughter of Prince Chula Chakrabongse, and the only granddaughter of Prince Chakrabongse and his Ukrainian wife Kateryna Desnytska, a great-granddaughter of the Siamese King Rama V the Great.
 Her official title is Mom Rajawongse (หม่อมราชวงศ์นริศรา จักรพงษ์).

 Chakrabongse is a founder of River Books Publishing (Bangkok, Thailand), an author and a co-author of many books and illustrated guides on history, art and culture of Thailand and Southeast Asia.
-One of her most significant works is "Katya and the Prince of Siam" – a renowned book about the love of the Siamese Prince and a Russian girl against a rich historical background of the beginning of the 20th century.
+One of her most significant works is Katya and the Prince of Siam – a renowned book about the love of the Siamese Prince and a Ukrainian girl against a rich historical background of the beginning of the 20th century.

 She is a founding president of the Green World Foundation opened in 1990 under the royal patronage of Princess Galyani Vadhana with a focus on environmental education.

-Childhood and Education
+Childhood and education

 Chakrabongse was born in London and spent her early years in her parents' house in Tredethy, Cornwall, England and in Bangkok.
 She was a late child, born after her parents, Prince Chula Chakrabongse and Elisabeth Hunter had been married for 18 years.

 Chakrabongse's first languages were both English and Thai.
 She started her first school in Bodmin, Cornwall.
 Her father, Prince Chakrabongse, died from cancer when she was just 7 years old.
 After this she started spending two terms a year at the Cornish school and one term at Chitralada School in the grounds of Chitralada Palace.
 She was in the same class as King Rama IX's youngest daughter, Princess Chulabhorn.
 There Chakrabongse also learnt ballet and Thai traditional dance.

 When she turned 12 she went to a boarding school in Surrey, England and stopped the dual schooling system as it was becoming increasingly difficult.

 Chakrabongse's mother died when she was 15 years old.
 Chakrabongse moved to London where she lived with her aunt.
 When she turned 16 she was accepted to St Paul's Girls' School in London, which was considered the best school for girls in England.
 At this school Narisa started to learn Russian for the first time.

 After graduation, following the teachers' advice got Chakrabongse into SOAS London University to study Chinese language and culture.
 But soon enough she realized this is not what she wanted to do and changed to the Courtauld Institute to study History of Art at the most prestigious school teaching History of Art in England.
 Three years later Chakrabongse got her First Class Honours degree.
 She later got her master's degree at SOAS at Southeast Asian studies.